-ISLAND CRUISES FROM ARISAIG - As well as regular sailings from Mallaig, there is a passenger-only service linking Arisaig and the Small Isles in the summer months.
+CANNA - Less than five miles long by a mile wide, the westernmost of the Small Isles is noted for its birdlife.
+Canna House is undergoing a long-term restoration well as regular sailings from Mallaig, there is a passenger-only service linking Arisaig and the Small Isles in the summer months.
 This is a great day-cruise option, with a chance of spotting whales!